ftisiot/ftisiot-website/content/who.md

 ## Personal BIO

-Francesco comes from Verona, Italy and works as a Staff Developer Advocate at Aiven.
+Francesco comes from Verona, Italy and works as a Field CTO as Aiven.
 With his many years of experience as a data analyst, he has stories to tell and advice for data-wranglers everywhere.
 Francesco loves sharing knowledge with others as a speaker and writer, and is on a mission to defend the world from bad Italian food!